e2nIEE/pandapower/doc/about/introduction.rst

 The same workflow applies to running a DC or an optimal power flow.

 You can download the python script that creates this 2-bus system :download:`here  <pandapower_2bus_system.py>`.
-For more extensive examples, refer to the
+For more extensive examples, refer to the :ref:`pandapower tutorials<tutorial>`.